Isabella I of Jerusalem: Hattin and the Third Crusade

 Maria testified before the papal legate, Ubaldo Lanfranchi, archbishop of Pisa, and Philip of Dreux, bishop of Beauvais, that Isabella was only eight when King Baldwin IV contracted her marriage against Isabella's wishes.
-The ailing Latin patriarch of Jerusalem, Heraclius, delegated the matter to Archbishop Baldwin of Canterbury.
+The ailing Patriarch Heraclius of Jerusalem delegated the matter to Archbishop Baldwin of Canterbury.
 Baldwin refused to grant annulment, declared that Isabella and Conrad would commit adultery if they married, and excommunicated everyone involved in the affair.
 Archbishop Ubaldo was won over to Conrad's side by a promise of concessions to the Pisans, and Bishop Philip secured a general agreement for the annulment.
 Isabella then formally requested the kingdom and took homage of the barons, presumably at a session of the High Court.
-Seizing the fleeting opportunity to act independently prior to her marriage to Conrad, Isabella announced before her vassals that she did not wish that Humphrey be left without both his wife and his inheritance, and restored to him the lordships of Toron and Chastelneuf, which he had renounced at the time of their marriage.
+She used the short period before her marriage to Conrad—while she could still act independently—to tell her vassals that she did not wish that Humphrey lose both his wife and his inheritance; accordingly, she restored him to the lordships of Toron and Chastelneuf, which he had renounced at their marriage.

 Isabella was forced to divorce the husband she loved to marry one who could win her throne.

 On 24 November 1190, five days after the sudden death of Archbishop Baldwin, Philip officiated the wedding of Isabella and Conrad.
 Imad al-Din al-Isfahani records that Isabella was pregnant with Humphrey's child at the time, but no Christian source mentions this pregnancy; their union was childless.
 The Itinerarium condemns Isabella's actions, scorning women as too weak-willed to lead: "Indeed, the girl, easily schooled in wickedness, willingly takes up the foul doctrine of her advisers, and now does not blush to say that she was not abducted, but willingly followed the marquis."
 Conrad and Isabella took up residence in Tyre while Guy remained before Acre.
 They were not crowned; it may be that the patriarch refused to recognize their marriage or that the barons believed that the arriving European rulers could influence the outcome of the couple's dispute with Guy.

 King Philip II of France, who arrived before Acre on 20 April 1191, stood with Conrad; so did the barons of the kingdom, the Knights Templar, and the Genoese.
 King Richard I of England joined the siege on 8 June; he, the Knights Hospitaller, and the Pisans lent their support to Guy.
 Guy asked the kings to adjudicate.
 Acre fell to the crusaders on 12 July.
 Conrad insisted that Isabella was the legitimate heir recognized by the High Court, but on 26 July he agreed to accept Richard and Philip's arbitration.
 Two days later, the kings of France and England announced a compromise: Guy would retain kingship for life, but could not pass it onto his children; after Guy's death, Isabella and Conrad would inherit the kingdom; a new county would be erected for Conrad, consisting of Tyre, Sidon, and Beirut; and the royal revenues would be shared between the rivals.